 The nose is full of fresh fruit, particularly citrus and stone fruit.
 With notes of butter, brioche and sea salt.
 The palate is dry with mouth-watering acid and further development of the oak profile with buttered popcorn and tropical fruit.
 It strikes the perfect balance of weight/mouthfeel from the oak/malolactic fermentation and refreshing/crisp from the acidity, fresh fruit and minerality.
 The finish lingers.

-|Titratable Acidity:||3.45 g/l|
+|Titratable Acidity:||6.8 g/l|

 |Residual Sugar:||1.8 g/l|

 80% was aged 6 months in French oak, of which 55% was new.
 The last harvest of 20% was aged in stainless streel.
 60% of the wine underwent malolactic fermentation.
 This process enabled us to embrace the beautiful bright acidity while building mouthfeel, complexity and aromatics.
 The resulting wine is an elegant balance of toasted oak, fresh fruit and minerality, with zesty bright acidity.